Things You Need To Keep In Mind When Using an Induction Pressure Cooker

 You cannot preheat an induction pressure cooker.
 Usually, we have a habit of preheating the base of a typical pressure cooker over a low flame for some time when we prepare ingredients like onions or garlic.
 If you do such with your induction pressure cooker, you will burl the oil or onions you have put into it.
 Due to the induction under the pan of the pressure cooker takes only 15 seconds to get hot enough for sautéing.
 So if you keep preheating for a long time, you will burn the cooking ingredients.

-You need to slice the ingredients before which you are going use for aromatic purposes like the onions, garlic or different leaves.
-Because if you have try to do it after putting the oil in the pan you will burn the oil before you finish slicing the ingredients.
+You need to slice the ingredients before which you are going to use for aromatic purposes like onions, garlic, or different leaves.
+Because if you have tried to do it after putting the oil in the pan you will burn the oil before you finish slicing the ingredients.

 You cannot bring your induction pressure cooker to the pressure when it is on high heat.
-If you do this, some a few things will go wrong.
+If you do this, a few things will go wrong.
 To understand these things you need to keep in mind that it does not work like a regular pressure cooker.
-In an induction based pressure cooker, the maximum pressure can be reached within just 4 minutes when it is on high heat.
-So if you do so the cooking time will be over but you will be left with undercooked or overcooked food as you will have no control over eat and pressure.
-The pressure cooker may not be able to let the pressure out sometimes which will let the food to cook at a low temperature again.
+In an induction-based pressure cooker, the maximum pressure can be reached within just 4 minutes when it is on high heat.
+So if you do so the cooking time will be over but you will be left with undercooked or overcooked food as you will have no control overeat and pressure.
+The pressure cooker may not be able to let the pressure out sometimes which will let the food cook at a low temperature again.

 You need to keep around your induction pressure cooker for five minutes to adjust the heat correctly in case if you have a very wide pressure cooker.
 Otherwise, you will have undercooked food.